steph4041/VideoSpam/README.md

 To close all the windows press q (if it doesn't work, just ctrl+c in the terminal).
 ```
 # Enjoy the chaos!

+I will try to add audio in the next update!